Charles H. Lundquist College of Business: Portland campus

 The Lundquist College of Business operates its Oregon Executive MBA program in Portland, Oregon.
-The program for working professionals, located at the Oregon Business Institute in downtown Portland was formerly a partnership of Oregon State University, Portland State University, and the University of Oregon and is now solely a program of the Lundquist_College_of_Business.
+The program for working professionals, located at the Oregon Business Institute in downtown Portland was formerly a partnership of Oregon State University, Portland State University, and the University of Oregon and is now solely a program of the Lundquist College of Business.
 In the 2016, the Oregon Executive MBA Program and Master of Science in Sports Management program relocated to a new building across the street from the White Stag Block, where the rest of UO's Portland programs are based.
+In 2024, the new UO Portland Campus opened and the Oregon Executive MBA and Sports Project Management programs moved to the NE Portland Campus.

 Programs

 Undergraduate programs

 The undergraduate program offers BA/BS degrees in business administration and accounting.

 According to the 2026 U.S. News & World Report rankings of undergraduate business programs, the college is ranked 41st nationally.

 Business Administration

 The undergraduate business program has been accredited by the AACSB since 1923.

 Before students can declare their major as either Business or Accounting they must declare their major as "Pre-Business".
 As Pre-Business students, students complete their "lower division core" and supporting coursework.
 Students must take four business courses, 75 credits, and maintain a 3.0 GPA before they can major in either Business or Accounting.

 According to USNews, the undergraduate program is ranked 41st out of 514 programs nationwide in 2021.
 Among public universities it is ranked 26th.

 The undergraduate program is primarily a two-year program.
 Over one thousand students are enrolled as pre-business majors in the college.
 However, not all Pre-Business majors become Business or Accounting majors.